Frequently Asked Questions

 How is a child selected for Bee Mighty funding?

 Our goal is to support as many children as we can that are in need of therapy and/or equipment.
 Once an application has been submitted, a case is created by a social worker.
 Your name, details of your child and personal information are removed.
-At that time, the application is submitted to the Bee Mighty Advisory Council for an anonymous vote.
-Depending on the funds available at that time, the application is funded or denied.
+At that time, the application is submitted to the Bee Mighty Executive Board for an anonymous vote.
+Depending on the funds available at that time, the application is fully funded, partially funded or denied.
 Please feel free to reapply at any time.

 Why do you need to know household income?

 While Bee Mighty is primarily focused on the development of the child, we also consider income to ensure our resources are distributed impartially.
-To maintain within the parameters of The Novant Healthcare Foundation’s 501(c)3 we are bound to specific income specifications.
+To maintain within the parameters of our 501(c)3 we are bound to specific income specifications.

 Is there an income cap?